 However, it is possible that what you're feeling might not be anxiety, but rather, excitement as the two trigger similar emotional responses, explains Jeney.
 "If you're feeling anxious about a relationship, maybe ask yourself, 'What am I afraid of?'
 But then also ask, 'What am I excited about?'"

 How do you know if you have relationship anxiety?
 "Anxiety is normal.
 Fear is normal.
 Being excited or nervous about a relationship is normal," says Jeney.
 "However, if you are experiencing a pattern of being unable to establish loving relationships that are reciprocal due to your anxiety, I'd say it's getting to an unhealthy level."

-In that case, what are some signs that your relationship anxiety has reached an unhealthy level?
+In that case, your relationship anxiety has reached an unhealthy level.
 "If you are unable to soothe, reassure, or confront the fear yourself, your anxiety may be taking over in an unhealthy way," she explains.
 "Your anxiety should not consume you, and if it is, it's because you need additional tools to process it."

 The Next Steps